thatvirtualboy/thatvirtualboy.github.io/_pages/echodots.md

 **Share with friends**: Dominate the sequence on your first try?
 Sneak by on your final guess?
 Share your gameplay summary with friends and family without revealing the answer.

 **Personalize your gameplay**: Fancy some audio cues?
 Prefer a high contrast game board?
 Adjust your gameplay as you see fit. *Echodots+* players can customize gameplay even further.
 From switching color palettes, to adjusting sequence play speed, to numbering your game board, you are in control of your experience!

+<iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/UskNofm8q-s?si=wUZLLGVmqX_QIoEn" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

+<iframe width="560" height="315" src="https://www.youtube.com/embed/8y088FjSsds?si=bEB1NvEQZ7lQAz-a" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 ---
 <h4 id="accessibility">Accessibility</h4>